svidmar/CPR_pdf_searcher/readme.md

 - The script appends found CPR numbers to the log file, with each execution timestamped to distinguish between different runs.
 - Only PDF files are processed.
 Files with other extensions are ignored.
 - The script prints its progress and results to the console, providing immediate feedback on its operation.

-This documentation provides a comprehensive overview of the script's functionality, setup, and usage.
-Ensure all paths and dependencies are correctly configured before execution.